jose-d/qgis-radiation-toolbox-plugin/help/source/user-manual.rst

 Load LOG file
 -------------

-A Safecast layer (a LOG file) can be loaded from the main toolbar by
+A Safecast / CzechRad layer (a LOG file) can be loaded from the main toolbar by
 |mLoad| :sup:`Import radiation data`.
 An input file is loaded
 into QGIS as a new vector point layer.
 The name of new layer corresponds with the input file (without LOG extension).
 Measured